-If you have questions about this report, please contact Maj Chunil Paeng, SSgt Ionnis Gousis or SrA Felicia Still at the 633d Aerospace Medicine Squadron, Bioenvironmental Engineering Flight (757) 764-7069.
+If you have questions about this report, please contact MSgt Francisco Torres or SSgt Michelle Smith at the 633d Aerospace Medicine Squadron, Bioenvironmental Engineering Flight (757) 764-7069.

 Water Source

 The sole public water system for supplying drinking water to Langley AFB is Newport News Waterworks (NNWW).
 Surface water provides the primary source of drinking water.
 It begins with the Chickahominy River.
 Water is pumped from the river above Walker's Dam and is transferred through pipes to one of five reservoirs owned and operated by NNWW.
 These reservoirs store and supply water to the treatment plants.
 Groundwater provides a secondary source of water.
 Brackish (slightly salty) groundwater is pumped from deep wells in the Lee Hall area.
 The two source waters are treated separately then blended together at Lee Hall water treatment plant (WTP) before distribution to the service area.
 Langley AFB receives very little ground water as most of the water comes from Harwood's Mill Reservoir WTP.